bjornekelund/DXLogICOMScripts/README.md

 **ICOM_Speedsynch** Synchronizes the radio's internal keyer with *DXLog.net's* speed setting.
 Acts silently in the background, needs no key mapping.
 Works also for SO2R.
-Since radio 1 and radio 2 are the same physical radio in SO2V, and the script event is only raised at speed changes, it must unfortunately ignore the speed of radio 2 in SO2V.
+Since radio 1 and radio 2 are the same physical radio in SO2V, and the script event is only raised at speed changes, it unfortunately can not control the speed of radio 2 in SO2V.
-Should this be an actual problem, you can redesign **ICOM_SO2V** to also update the radio's keyer speed setting at focus changes.
-Each logical radio's current speed is available in the object `mainForm._cwKeyer.CWSpeed(int radioNumber)`
+For this reason **ICOM_SO2V** instead performs the speed synchronization at focus changes.

 **ICOM_Waterfall_Mode** Automatically sets the edges and reference level of the radio's waterfall/spectrum display based on frequency band and operating mode.